-Wright, a Republican, was the representative for Pennsylvania's 15th congressional district from 1893 to 1895.
+Wright was the representative for Pennsylvania’s 15th congressional district and was a Republican.
+He served from 1893 to 1895.

 From Dec 1889 to Aug 1894, Wright missed 648 of 1,216 roll call votes, which is 53.3%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Aug 1894.
 The chart below reports missed votes over time.